hanselhengjernhan98/algotrading_Part1/README.md

 As can be seen, it will notify you of the price in which the stock was purchased/shorted, when successful.

-Please view the file for the full code!
+Please view the file for the full code.
+I intend to do a part 2 real soon, where I backtest this model!